A photo of a beach with people in the far distance. The text on the photo says Our July Favourites

-Well, July meant the beginning of the summer holidays for the boys, so we’ve been trying to have lots of fun!
-We’ve had a few days out, dog walks; but one thing we haven’t been doing is playing outside a lot.
+Welcome to our July favourites – the foodie edition!
+July meant the beginning of the summer holidays for the boys, so we’ve been trying to have lots of fun!
+We’ve had a few days out, dog walks, but one thing we haven’t been doing is playing outside a lot.
 What is the weather all about this summer?!
-It’s bloody miserable, I think we’ve had rain on more days than not; we’ve not even had the paddling pool out yet, or the bouncy castle.
-Hopefully sometime before we go on holiday we’ll be able to, as we get back three days before the boys go back to school.
+It’s bloody miserable, I think we’ve had rain on more days than not.
+We haven’t even had the paddling pool out yet, or the bouncy castle.
+Hopefully, sometime before we go on holiday, we’ll be able to.

-I’ve decided from now on, not to just limit our monthly favourites to five things in the round up post.
-I’ll just include as little or as many favourites as we’ve enjoyed.
-July is more of a foodie edition, as we had quite a few products for review last month, and had a great foodie (adult!) evening out.
+I’ve decided from now on not to just limit our monthly favourites to five things in the round-up post.
+I’ll just include as few or as many favourites as we’ve enjoyed.
+July is more of a foodie edition.
+We had quite a few products for review last month, and had a great foodie (adult!) evening out.

 Bahlsen S’mores*

-We love receiving Bahlsen goodies through the post, and this time was an extra special surprise; we were sent everything we needed to make Bahlsen s’mores just in time for barbecue season – yum.
+We love receiving Bahlsen goodies through the post, and this time was an extra special surprise.
+We were sent everything we needed to make Bahlsen s’mores just in time for barbecue season – yum.
 This is a personal recipe by top London chef Tom Cenci.
-It’s really simple; all you need is a pack of Caramel Choco Liebniz, peanut butter (crunchy is my favourite!), large marshmallows, and wooden or metal skewers.
+All you need is a pack of Caramel Choco Liebniz, peanut butter, large marshmallows, and wooden or metal skewers.

 Bahlsen

-To make one s’mores – smear some peanut butter over the chocolate side of two biscuits; place a marshmallow onto a skewer and toast over an open flame, making sure it just caramelises on the outside but doesn’t burn; sandwich the marshmallow between the biscuits, leave to cool a little, and devour!
-(If you don’t have access to an open flame, just skip the roasting step, assemble, and put in a warm oven until the chocolate melts and the marshmallow softens).
+To make one s’mores, smear some peanut butter over the chocolate side of two biscuits.
+Place a marshmallow onto a skewer and toast over an open flame, making sure it just caramelises on the outside but doesn’t burn.
+Sandwich the marshmallow between the biscuits, leave to cool a little, and devour!
+(If you don’t have access to an open flame, skip the roasting step.
+Assemble the s’mores and put in a warm oven until the chocolate melts and the marshmallow softens.)

 Bahlsen s'mores